 When the pandemic-caused lockdown hit in March 2020 without warning, office workers were forced to work remotely from home.
 Most companies were not ready for this “new normal” – either culturally or technologically.
+So is your company ready for the future of work?

 After companies recovered from the shock and built a functioning work-from-home scenario for their employees, many business leaders began to question the definition of the workplace.
 This led business leaders to ask themselves: Is it necessary for the well-being of the company that all employees work daily in the same physical location?